jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/setup/terminal.md

    and install them with Nix.
    If you happen to use them very frequently, you can add them to the development environment.
+   The development environment is yours and for your benefit, help us take care of it.

 At this point,
 you can open a new terminal,